umangborad123/Online-Banking-with-Java-Spring-Boot-Angular-2/README.md

 ## Technologies Used in this course

-A wide range of technologies are involved in this course and project development.

 **Front-end:** Html5/CSS3, JavaScript, JQuery, Bootstrap, Angular 2 and some JS plugins, JSON, Thymeleaf

 **Back-end:** Java 8, Spring Boot, Spring Data, Spring Security, Hibernate, MySQL, Maven, Log4j